Admin Documentation

 Before following this, ensure you have apache installed along with PHP & ensure mod-php is enabled.
 This guide assumes a recent Ubuntu-like system is in use.
 To set-up the required rules, you will need to have mod-rewrite enabled:

 First, You will need to choose a folder to install BookStack into.
-This should a separate directory from where your main website is being served from since you don’t want to risk exposing any of the private BookStack files.
+This must be a separate directory from where your main website is being served from since you don’t want to risk exposing any of the private BookStack files.

 By default Apache on Ubuntu serves from the /var/www/html